-This discussion between Özge Ersoy and Marysia Lewandowska, moderated by Rose Lejeune, explores a radical notion of collecting that challenges conventional notions of individual ownership.
+This discussion between Özge Ersoy (curator-in-residence, summer 2017) and Marysia Lewandowska, moderated by Rose Lejeune, explored a radical notion of collecting that challenges conventional notions of individual ownership.

-This discussion was part of our Collecting as Practice programme.
-The event was titled Who Reallly Owns It?
-Thinking Through Ownership of Contemporary Art and Cultural Heritage and it took place at Delfina Foundation on 20 June 2017.
+This event was part of our Collecting as Practice programme.
+The discussion was titled Who Reallly Owns It?
+Thinking Through Ownership of Contemporary Art and Cultural Heritage and took place at Delfina Foundation on 20 June 2017.